Messiah of Evil

-Messiah of Evil is a 1974 American supernatural horror film written, produced, and directed by Willard Huyck and Gloria Katz.
-It stars Marianna Hill, Michael Greer, Anitra Ford, Royal Dano, and Elisha Cook Jr. Its plot follows a woman who travels to a remote coastal town in California to find her missing artist father; upon arrival, she finds herself in the midst of a series of bizarre incidents.
+Messiah of Evil is a 1974 American supernatural horror film written, produced, and directed by Gloria Katz and Willard Huyck.
+It stars Michael Greer, Marianna Hill, Joy Bang, Anitra Ford, Royal Dano, and Elisha Cook Jr. Its plot follows Arletty Lang, a woman who travels to a remote coastal town in California to find her missing artist father Joseph; upon arrival, she finds herself in the midst of a series of bizarre incidents.